 The Pied Piper is a strange man with a magical pipe.
 He can play music that has the power to attract rats and children.

-The Pied Piper of Hamelin is a famous German legend.
-In the true story, it is said that in the town of Hamelin, they had a rat infestation.
-A piper showed up, dressed in multicolored (pied) clothes.
-He promised to get rid of the rats for a sum of money.
-He played his pipe and led all the rats into the river where they drowned.
-But when the townspeople refused to pay him fully, he took revenge by leading away their children as well.
+Yes, Pied Piper is based on a true story.
+The Pied Piper of Hamelin is a well - known legend from Germany.
+According to the story, a piper in multicolored clothing was hired by the town of Hamelin to get rid of rats.
+He played his pipe and led the rats into the river, but when the townspeople refused to pay him, he took revenge by leading the town's children away as well.